gchaber/irobot_takehome/README.md

 ### Spellcheck Tests

-To run the tests relating to the spell checker
+To run the tests relating to the spell checker:
 ```
 cd <root directory>
 python3 run_tests.py spellcheck